assemble/assemble/README.md

 ## Helpers

 Assemble currently includes close to **70 build-in helpers** to make life easier.
-See the list of [helpers](assemble-helpers) here.
+See the list of [helpers][assemble-helpers] here.

 ## Example Projects

-Browse the `examples` folder to get a better idea of what Assemble can do.
-To build the examples (found here [https://github.com/assemble/assemble/examples](assemble-examples)) run `grunt examples`.
+Browse the [examples][assemble-examples] folder to get a better idea of what Assemble can do.
+To build the examples run `grunt examples`.

 **Dynamically build a Grid using Templates and Data**